Authentication and DPoP

 DPoP; tldr

-DPoP headers add an extra layer of security because the resource server checks whether the public key of the DPoP proof used to get the access token is the same as the public key of the DPoP proof used to access the resource.
+DPoP headers prevent token replay and add other layers of security because the resource server checks whether the public key of the DPoP proof used to get the access token is the same as the public key of the DPoP proof used to access the resource.

-In what follows, we will show you how you can easily generate DPoP proofs and start using our API's.
+In what follows, we will show you how you can easily generate DPoP proofs and start using Solid.

 If you want to have some detailed information on DPoP, make sure to check out this page.